lcalzado/simple-web-UTC-clock/README.md

 ### Adding the Dockerfile

-I added 2 more files to this structure the requirements file and the Dockerfile.
+I added two more files to this structure: the requirements file and the Dockerfile.

-1. The requirements.txt file have all dependencies declarations:
+1. The requirements.txt file has all dependency declarations:
 ```
 Flask
 ```

-2. The dockerfile contains all the steps to be executed each time we create an instance of the built image:
+2. The Dockerfile contains all the steps to be executed each time we create an instance of the built image:

 ```
 #Base image
 FROM python:3.12-alpine

-#Set the working dir in the container
+#Set the working directory in the container
 WORKDIR /clock

-#Copy the content of the current dir into the container at /clock
+#Copy the content of the current directory into the container at /clock
 COPY . /clock/

-#Install dependencies defined on the requirements file
+#Install dependencies defined in the requirements file
 RUN pip install --no-cache-dir -r requirements.txt

 #Make the container listen on port 5000